 Samsung Galaxy Note 8 price

-TechRadar’s take: The Galaxy Note 8 is sure to be expensive, but probably won’t be much if any more than the Note 7 or S8 Plus, whichever is higher in your region.
+TechRadar’s take: The Galaxy Note 8 is sure to be expensive, but probably won’t be much than the Note 7 or S8 Plus, whichever is higher in your region.